appium/dotnet-client/README.md

 ### To Release a New Version

-Auto release follow the rule in github/labeler.yml
+The auto release follows the rule in github/labeler.yml

-- update assemblyInfo.cs, RELEASE_NOTES.md, and appium-dotnet-driver.nuspec with new new version number and release details, then check it in
+- update assemblyInfo.cs, RELEASE_NOTES.md, and appium-dotnet-driver.nuspec with the new version number and release details, then check it in
 - pull new code
 - `Rebuild All` with `Release` target.
 - `NuGet pack appium-dotnet-driver.nuspec`